abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 ## Github Code
 You can find this [workflow in action here](https://github.com/abhishekBansal/android-build-benchmark-github-actions/blob/master/.github/workflows/PRBuildBenchmark.yml).

-That's it for this post.
+That's it, we saw how Github action's simplicity combined with `gradle-profiler`'s goodness we were able to write a very useful workflow.
+I hope you find it helpful.
+If you have any thoughts or comments about this workflow do share it in comments.

 All the best for your build times.

 *Note: I have specifically used `gradle-profiler` version `0.12.0` because I found that the latest version `0.15.0` no longer produces mean and other stats in the CSV file.
 I have [filed an issue](https://github.com/gradle/gradle-profiler/issues/287) here.
 I will update the article as the issue is updated*

 *Update on the above note: They have removed calculated stats in the latest versions as it's evident from the above issue.
 However, this calculation can be performed in the python script.
-I will update the script and link that here.*
+I will try to update the script and link that here.*

 Happy Coding!